 Publishing your research

-The Publication Good Practice Guidelines provide information on how to prepare and disseminate outputs in a way which helps increase the visibility of your research.
+The Publication Good Practice Guidelines provide information on how to prepare and disseminate outputs in a way that helps increase the visibility of your research.

 The following guidelines are available: